dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/programming-with-gmail/gmail-utility-features/_index.md

     }
 }
 ```

 ## **Creating project in Google Developer Console**

 A Project is to be created on Google Developer Console for a user having Gmail account.
 In the API & auth -> Credentials page of the Google project, information is to be noted like Client ID and Client Secret.
 This information along with the gmail account user name and password will be required for executing the code e.g. google calendar, access control lists, appointments, contacts, settings etc. in this section.

 ### **Steps to create a project in Google Developer Console**

-Following is a step by step tutorial for creating a project in Google Developer Console.
+Below is a step by step tutorial for creating a project in Google Developer Console.

 1. Go to link <https://cloud.google.com/console/project> and login using your gmail credentials